-Through Movéo’s process, the client chose a legacy name that had powerful external and internal support in combination with a refreshed tagline, logo and visual identity (developed by Movéo) that provided a deeper sense of the partnership between the three legacy organizations.
+As a result of Movéo’s process, the client chose a legacy name that had powerful external and internal support in combination with a refreshed tagline, logo, and visual identity (developed by Movéo) that provided a deeper sense of the partnership between the three legacy organizations.
 Given the number of audiences and goals involved, we recommended building brand awareness in a strategic, three-part phased approach (internal, external, maintain).
-The in-depth naming exploration and testing created a strong foundation for starting phase 1— building the brand internally, in which we executed supporting tactics such as brand guidelines, brand book, video, collateral and meeting support.
-Movéo then implemented Phases 2 and 3 of the brand building, an external promotion/sales effort that included multi-channel media, paid advertising, sponsorships, nurture e-mails, and targeted online media.
+The in-depth naming exploration and testing created a strong foundation for starting phase 1— building the brand internally, in which we executed supporting tactics such as brand guidelines, brand book, video, collateral, and meeting support.
+Movéo then implemented Phases 2 and 3 of the brand building, an external promotion/sales effort that included multi-channel media, paid advertising, sponsorships, nurture emails, and targeted online media.

 Movéo helped the client navigate a sensitive and complex branding journey from three distinct legacy organizations to a single unified entity.
 With our research insights in hand, our client could present a compelling case to internal audiences for the adoption of a legacy name to represent the new entity while developing a new visual identity and naming architecture that honored the collective past of the three organizations.
 After an internal roll out of the new unified brand, an external launch to hospice referrers, donors, and the public was successfully completed as well.